winstromming/sassdown/README.md

 * `{{> theme}}`<br>Outputs the theme stylesheet, minified, into a `<style>` tag.

-# Prism.js
+# Highlight.js

-Sassdown uses a modified node-module wrapper of Lea Verou's [Prism.js](https://github.com/LeaVerou/prism/) for syntax highlighting.
-Markup is parsed through Prism by Node before being output through the template.
+Sassdown uses the popular and well-supported [Highlight.js](http://highlightjs.org/) for syntax highlighting.
+Markup is parsed by a Node module and highlighted before being output through the template.
+Various popular themes are supported via the task options.

 # Data Objects